THE WRITER’S LIFE | POLITICS

 Meanwhile we’re in the midst of the Third World War and we’re blind to it.
 It’s a war engineered by politicians in the UK, the US, Russia, and worldwide.
 It’s designed to fracture society, left vs. right to realise their social cleansing agenda.
 They under-estimate our intelligence at their peril, when we could unite against a common foe.

 I’ve not written much over the last few months, least of all about UK politics.
 The fascist social cleansing agenda of the Tory dictatorship is a machine I’m consumed within myself, as the ruling party commit economic murder on a nation they’ve divided.
 The United Kingdom is an international joke, and the government is our shame.
 It’s difficult to write about one of the antagonists making you ill when their aim is prevention, but I’ll only be heard if I write, even if not all the words are mine.

-I read a post today, which saves me several months of updating this blog with my opinion on the UK government, and of Brexit, which was always about internal divisions within the Conservative Party.
+I read an online post recently, which saves me several months of updating this blog with my opinion on the UK government, and of Brexit, which was always about internal divisions within the Conservative Party.
 Instead of sorting out their own differences, like long-term thinkers and responsible government do, they decided to destroy a country and its democracy.
 Deliberately.
 This by Attila the Stockbroker on Facebook:

 This unprecedented period of division and chaos in our country is entirely the Tories’ doing.
 No-one else’s – it is literally entirely theirs.
 If you are in any way unconvinced I think it’s time for a recap.